thyarles/pdf-outliner/README.md

 Done in 0.62s.
 ```

-Most of the formatation errors can be automaticaly fixed, you just need to call like that:
+Most of the code style errors can be automatically fixed, you just need to call like that:

 ```bash
 $ yarn lint:format